-Microsoft wants the Surface Phone to be the 'ultimate mobile device'
+Microsoft kills off the Windows Phone once and for all

 Before you go jumping for joy, this is far from a confirmation that Microsoft is readying a Surface Phone.
 Often, companies like to stay out of legal trouble by registering domain names that correlate with a current product.

-We also need to point out that surfacephone.com was actually registered in May 2007, so it’s not like Microsoft recently purchased it to get ready for a new Surface Phone launch.
+It’s important to point out, too, that surfacephone.com was actually registered in May 2007, so it’s not like Microsoft recently purchased it to get ready for a new Surface Phone launch.

 Furthermore, Microsoft’s Surface page is within microsoft.com as in https://www.microsoft.com/surface/.
 Microsoft isn’t even using surface.com for its current crop of Surface devices, and so why would the company use surfacephone.com for a Surface Phone if it gets released?
-And by the way, Microsoft registered surface.com back in 1994 and is redirecting it to you know where … its main Surface Web page.
+Case in point: Microsoft registered surface.com back in 1994.

-While this news doesn’t confirm a Surface Phone will exist some day, along with all of the other information being leaked it does give hope that the Redmond company is at least thinking about it.

 Rumored change in mobile strategy as Panos Panay takes charge

-A report from Windows Central suggests that the Surface phone rumored earlier in the year has been canceled, in favor of a new Surface phone being built by the Surface team, led by Panos Panay.
-The old Surface Phone was apparently part of Nokia’s plans, which may have been scrapped when Panay took charge of the Devices division at Microsoft earlier this year.
+A report from Windows Central suggests that the Surface phone rumored earlier in the year has been canceled in favor of a new Surface phone being built by the Surface team, led by Microsoft hardware lead Panos Panay.

-The phone was previously referred to as the ‘Panos Phone’ according to Windows Central’s sources, though it has recently changed to becoming the Surface Phone, hinting it may have shifted from a pet project to something more official.
-Panos Panay is in charge of the team that designed the Surface Pro 4 and Surface Book, meaning we may see a smartphone with a similar design.
+The phone was previously referred to as the ‘Panos Phone’ according to Windows Central’s sources.
+Panos Panay is in charge of the team that designed the Surface Pro 4 and Surface Book, meaning we might see a smartphone with a similar design.

 Rumors have spread about a Surface phone for years.
-In a WIRED profile on Microsoft’s Head of Devices Panos Panay last year, it’s mentioned that work was going ahead on, “a prototype of a new phone” at Microsoft’s HQ, indicating the firm is testing its own phones built internally.
-For now though, none of this is official, and everything could change again between now and the possible early 2017 release.
+In a WIRED profile on Microsoft’s Head of Devices Panos Panay last year, it’s mentioned that work was going ahead on “a prototype of a new phone” at Microsoft’s HQ.

 Only concepts give us a clue about design

 Unfortunately, we have no idea what any Surface Mobile phone will look like, but concept renders were created by Nadir Aslam earlier this year.
-While the final Surface Mobile phone might not look like these renders, they give us a good idea of its possible productivity attributes.
+While the final Surface Mobile phone might not look like these renders, they give a good idea of its possible productivity attributes.

 The Surface Phone remains far from official, but we’ll keep you updated here with news and rumors about the device.

-Note: Update: Added news that Microsoft has killed the Surface Phone